Harry-young-0/GeTAP/README.md

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/324f0fa2-8fe7-448b-b84e-da52f199e5a6" width="600" height="300">

 ### Plots F1-2
-These graphs offer an alternate way of visualising the plots in E. Here we ignore p-value and display the number of SNP-trait associations within each Trait Group.
-The number in each group is then normalised to the total number of SNPs across all Trait Groups.
-This will also allow direct comparison between different genes run throught he pipeline as it normalises for a different number of SNP-Trait associations between genes. **Key**: y-axis: (number of SNP-Trait assocations within that category) / (total SNP-trait associations).
+These graphs offer an alternate way of visualising the plots in E. Here we include p-value as -log(p) and display the each individual STA within each Trait Group. the -log(p) value is then multiplied by the direction of expression change caused by that SNP.
+E.g. if rs1; decreseas expression; decreases LDL; -log(p) = 22 -> log(p)*direction = -22

+**Key**: y-axis: SNP-Trait assocations -log(p) x Direction of expression change.
 Colour = direction of trait change.
 Below x-axis, SNPs that decrease the gene of interests expression.
 Above x-axis, SNPs that increase the gene of interests expression

 ### F1

-These plots are grouped together to summarise the SNP-Trait assocations while considering expression change and beta change (the direction of change of a trait).

-**Key**: Above x-axis, increased expression, Below x axis decreased expression, y axis: Number of STAs in a traitgroup / Number of total STAs in output dataframe, colour = direction of trait change. i.e. Yellow = SNP increases trait, Purple = SNP decreases trait
+Individual STAs per Trait group, including p value, direction of expression change and direction of trait change (beta)
 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/4d9c9f2b-ab1e-4215-98c7-6efa935f0743" width="600" height="300">

 ### F2
 Modified version of F1 without "Other" and "Other Gene Expression Change" for clarity (see E2 for explanation).

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/d40e3047-25b3-41f1-850e-1f9617da0999" width="600" height="300">